Workplace Investigations

 Both parties should be kept appropriately informed throughout the process.
 Long silences erode confidence in the process and increase the likelihood of escalation.
 Welfare support — including interim adjustments where appropriate — should be offered actively, not only when requested.

-Confidentiality limits should be explained at intake.
+Confidentiality limits should be explained at intake and reinforced through the process.
 Participants should understand who will be told what, and why, so they are not surprised later.
 Over-claiming confidentiality undermines trust as much as under-claiming it does.

 Each matter should produce a clear record: the complaint as received, the triage decision, the steps taken, the material considered, the decision reached and the reasoning.
-Where outcomes include actions — training, coaching, policy clarification, structural change — those actions should be tracked through to completion.
+Where outcomes include actions — training, coaching, policy clarification, structural change — those actions should be tracked through to completion rather than left in a closing report.

 How AWS supports complaints handling

 AWS works with employers to design intake and triage frameworks, deliver investigations where required, support mediation where appropriate and review the overall complaints process for fairness and consistency.
-Engagements are configured to preserve independence where the matter requires it.
+Engagements are configured to preserve independence where the matter requires it, and to integrate with the organisation's existing governance rather than running alongside it.

 What employers should review